openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs/student_event_types.rst

 ``edx.certificate.shared``
 =================================

-When a learner shares the URL for her certificate on a social media web site, the server emits an ``edx.certificate.shared`` event.
+When a learner shares the URL for their certificate on a social media web site, the server emits an ``edx.certificate.shared`` event.

 **History**: Added 2 September 2015.

-**Event Source**: Browser
+**Event Source**: Server

 ``event`` **Member Fields**: